stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     # The computer throws dice.
 Then, the user then tries to guess
     # the number from dice by entering a number from 1 to 6
     # from the keyboard.
 If the user has guessed the number
-    # from the dice, the computer displays True.
+    # from the dice, the computer prints True.
 Otherwise,
-    # the computer displays False.
+    # the computer prints False.
     #
     import random
     # COMPUTER TURN